hypo69/hypo/docs/gemini/out/en/explainer/src/translators/__init__.md

 * **Functions:** No functions are defined.

-* **Variables:** `MODE = 'dev'` is a global variable.
+* **Variables:** `` is a global variable.
 Its string value ('dev') presumably sets a mode for the translators package, potentially distinguishing between development and production environments.

 * **Potential Errors/Improvements:**